Comedy/ 4 Characters, 2 Men, 2 Women/ Full Length, Two Acts

 About the Playwright: Michael spent a number of years as an on-air radio personality before his love of theatre was sparked after being dragged to an audition to act as moral support for a friend.

-A member of The Playwrights Guild of Canada and the Dramatists Guild of America, Michael lives in London, Ontario, Canada with Lynda Martens, his partner and fellow playwright.
+He is a member of The Playwrights Guild of Canada and the Dramatists Guild of America.

-Buying the Moose was first produced by the London Community Players, London, Ont., Canada in February, 2015 and received its professional premiere at Globus Theatre, Bobcaygeon, Ontario in July 2016.
+Buying the Moose was first produced by the London Community Players, London, Ont., Canada in February, 2015 and received its professional premiere at Globus Theatre, Bobcaygeon, Ont. in July 2016.

 “One of the sweetest and funniest scripts we’ve read in years!” – Rainbow Comedy Playhouse, PA